amankumar44222/Restaurant-Website/README.md

 # Restaurant-Website
 This is a static restaurant website.

-Tecnology used - Html,CSS,Scss, Bootstrap4,javascript
+Tecnology used - Html,CSS,Scss, Bootstrap4,javascript, Less